MrTin/bigbank-client/README.md

 ## Using a proxy
 If you are running into SSL issue while making `https://` requests you are advised to set `verify_ssl = false`.
-Don't do this unless you really need to, you are essentially turning off verification off the SSL certificates which could potentially open you up to middleman attacks when used in an uncontrolled manner.
+Just don't do this in production unless you need to (to eg. make a proxy work) because this opens up an attack vector on your software.

 ## Development